-I make {soft, gentle, safe} robotic hands.
+I make {safe, robust, intelligent} robotic hands.

 Grasping and Manipulation Using Soft Robotic Hands